Iota-School/notebooks-for-all/user-tests/3-cell_structure/planning.md

 ## Other test logistics

-- This is meant to be run as a asynchronous test where we send a list of tasks for participants to complete in an hour on thwir own.
+- This is meant to be run as a asynchronous test where we send a list of tasks for participants to complete in an hour on their own.
 - How do we want to compare cell structures?
     - Because we have a small sample with very different means of traversing notebooks, a traditional A/B test where only you split the sample between two different experiences seems unfeasible.
     - Could each participant complete the same tasks in two versions of the same notebook then compare?
     - Could each participant complete the same tasks in two notebooks with two different cell structures?
     - Could each particpant complete the same tasks in the two notebooks made my reshuffling the cells from the same notebook with different cell structures?
-This could help remove familiarity of completing the tasks in the same notebook the second time.
+This could help remove familiarity of completing the tasks in the same notebook a second time.
 - We can account for the factors of self-reported feedback by providing options for participants to choose from then add to rather than asking all open questions like we do synchronously.